jovian-od/fulminant/README.md

     * Full creative control to the Fulminant
     * Most extralegal entities as cornerstones

-**Seeking discretionary funding for soft take-off.**
+**Seeking discretionary funding for a soft take-off.**

 ## Immediate needs

-Nordic law agency for incorporating in the best way possible.
+Nordic law agency for incorporating in the best way possible inside a capital zone most generous to us.

-7 *exceptional* minds, to work in a horizontal team under @jovian-od
+7 *exceptional* minds, to work in a horizontal team under @jovian-od.

-All ideas entertained.
+All employment ideas entertained.

 Not a single lab will have nothing on us, bleed on the edge, maybe even dry.

 But always, always.
 Bleed.

+Yes, Not Even Alphabet X.

 ## Immediate future

-Break the desktop metaphor
+Break the desktop metaphor.

-Add a dimension
+Add a dimension (or 2).

 Approach either in a (revival of) skeuomorphic design or as conceptual, or both.

 Develop the better one.

-Integrate seamless neural processes to to Fulminant.

 Use ARM.
 Neural procecessing.

-A new "iPhone Moment".
+Make way for the next new "iPhone Moment".

-We have 90% of the tech.
+We have 90% of the tech available.
 We need the visionaries.

 Need some office space, discretionary spending on hardware and software, visionaries seed compensation and R&R.

 FUNDING
 ---

-custom: IBAN FI20 8000 2418 2694 77 / SWIFT: DABAFIHH / TIMO VIRTANEN / MsG: DISCRETIONARY FUNDS - [YOUR CUSTOM ID]
+custom: IBAN FI20 8000 2418 2694 77 / SWIFT: DABAFIHH / TIMO V / MsG: DISCRETIONARY FUNDS - [YOUR CUSTOM ID]  THE FIRST STEPS HERE!

-Please forward your ID to timovir+fulminant@gmail.com and payment details for future entitlement to seed stock, limited voting rights according to funds.  *If you are all in.*
+Please forward the details of your amount of funding (in € amount, funding date, and possible MsG.)
+ID to timovir+fulminant@gmail.com and for future entitlement to seed stock, and fo your ((possily)limited)) voting rights to the Fulminant direction according to funds.
+FaceTime @jovian-od about the admin.

+*If you are all in.*

+**Are you.**